inflation/jpegxl-rs/jpegxl-sys/README.md

 ## Building

-If you wish to specify a custom library path, set `DEP_JXL_LIB` environment variable.
+If you wish to specify a custom library path, set the `DEP_JXL_LIB` environment variable.

-Building `libjxl` and statically linking can be enabled by using `vendored` feature.
+Building `libjxl` and statically linking can be enabled by using the `vendored` feature.
-You can provide modified source code with all third-party dependencies by `DEP_JXL_PATH`.

 ## Usage

 Check out testing units in `src/lib.rs` for some examples.

-### Multithread
+### Multi-thread

 Because `libjxl_threads` uses `std::thread`, if you build and statically link `libjxl`, you need to dynamically link to `libc++` or `libstdc++`.

 Using dynamic library doesn't need this requirement.